-Your Onix x-series components are carefully hand packaged utilizing molded foam inserts to protect their fine furniture grade finish.
+Your AV123 ELT525 speakers are carefully hand packaged utilizing molded foam inserts to protect their fine furniture grade finish.
 When removing the speakers from the box, hold the wood sides of the cabinet, rather than the front and back.
-It is important to save all the packing materials and the box in case your Onix x-ls monitors, center channel, or x-sub ever needs to be moved or shipped back to AV123 for service or repairs.
+It is important to save all the packing materials and the box in case your AV123 ELT525 speakers ever need to be moved or shipped back to AV123 for service or repairs.

-All x-series speakers include rubber mounting feet in the packaging to decouple the speaker from the floor.
+All ELT525 speakers include rubber mounting feet in the packaging to decouple the speaker from the floor or speaker stand.